upperlinecode/CS-and-the-City-Curriculum/data/bias.md

 ## Launch

-> In this, and in many lessons throughout this unit, there may be occasion to include content warnings for students, or to swap out news sources provided for some that feel more topical and less emotionally charged for your students.
-You know your students, and you know what level of seriousness is going to best benefit them.
+> In this, and in many lessons throughout this unit, there may be occasion to include content warnings for students, or to swap out news sources provided for some that feel more tailored to your students' interests and emotional readiness to discuss certain topics.
+You know your students, and you know what level of seriousness/intensity is going to best benefit them.

+**Discuss: What is an unemployment rate?
+Is it better for a state to have a low or high unemployment rate?**

+**Follow-up: If a state has low unemployment, is it reasonable to suppose that the people who live in that state are happier (on average)?**

 Consider the following Facebook post and excerpt from a [news article in the _Tennessean_ newspaper](https://www.tennessean.com/story/news/2017/07/20/tennessees-unemployment-rate-last-month-lowest-state-history-gov-bill-haslam-announced-thursday/496383001/) from 2017: